Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Tan and his wife are currently cultivating 3 sao of sandy land, mainly growing nem and bitter melon, and intercropping with peanuts and red beans.
 “From June to October of the lunar calendar, I grow bitter melon, the average price of melon is 10,000 - 15,000 VND/kg.
 From July to January, I grow nem, pruning and selling the plants, leaving the tubers to sell and save for seeds.

 In addition to the production efficiency, Mr. Phan Van Quang also expressed his concern: “Currently, production in the Indochina sand region is developing strongly, people are cultivating naturally quite effectively.
 However, the transportation system within the production area and drainage ditches from 2012 to now have not been invested in concrete, making it very difficult to transport fertilizers, seeds as well as during the harvest season.
-The cooperative has made recommendations to all levels and sectors for many years but has not received any investment attention.
-Hopefully, the government will soon pay attention to these urgent recommendations to help people feel secure in cultivating more effectively and sustainably.”
+The cooperative has made recommendations to all levels and sectors for many years but has not received investment attention.
+Hopefully, the government will soon pay attention to these very urgent recommendations to help people feel secure in cultivating more effectively and sustainably.”

-Mr. Le Anh Quoc, an officer in charge of the cultivation sector of the Department of Agriculture and Rural Development of Hai Lang district, informed: In recent years, the district has implemented many crop rotation models; combined agricultural and forestry models; intensive production models of peanuts, nettles, and bitter melons concentrated on sandy areas.
-Many crops that are considered effective on sandy areas such as: melons of all kinds, nettles, bitter melons, etc. have been invested in and developed.
+Mr. Le Anh Quoc, an officer in charge of the cultivation sector of the Department of Agriculture and Rural Development of Hai Lang district, informed: In recent years, the district has implemented many crop rotation models; agro-forestry models; intensive production models of peanuts, nettles, and bitter melons concentrated on sandy areas.
+Many crops that are considered effective on sandy areas such as melons of all kinds, nettles, bitter melons, etc. have been invested in and developed.
 The district has been actively directing communes to mobilize people in sandy areas to increase the area of nettles and bitter melons, along with many support policies on seeds, fertilizers, and opening training courses on cultivation.
-Up to now, the whole district has developed 192 hectares of nettles and 16 hectares of bitter melons, mainly concentrated in the communes of Hai Duong, Hai Binh, and Hai Dinh. |
+Up to now, the whole district has developed 192 hectares of nettles and 16 hectares of bitter melons, mainly concentrated in the communes of Hai Duong, Hai Binh, and Hai Dinh.

-On the 5 hectares of flat, fallow land here, he reclaimed and improved it for many years using effective measures such as planting hybrid acacia around it to create a wind and sand barrier, then digging and building a drainage system to drain water, dividing each plot into green manure plots to improve it for cultivation.
+On the 5 hectares of flat, fallow land here, he reclaimed and improved it for many years by using effective measures such as planting hybrid acacia trees around to create a wind and sand barrier, then digging and building a drainage system to drain water, dividing each plot into green manure plots to improve it for cultivation.
 When the land was domesticated, he planted many types of crops such as green beans, high-yield cassava, melons, cucumbers, peanuts, red sweet potatoes, hybrid corn and the main crop was off-season watermelon (11 sao), combined with poultry farming and freshwater fish farming.

 Vice Chairman of Hai Binh Commune People's Committee Vo Viet Dinh said that Phuong Hai and Thong Nhat villages have about 200 hectares of sandy farming land, mainly growing cassava and various crops; of which the two main crops are nem and bitter melon.
 Mr. Dinh said that Hai Binh is a low-lying area of the district, often flooded, the economy mainly relies on agriculture but the productivity is low and unstable, so the people's lives face many difficulties.

-To help people develop the economy and improve their lives, the locality has long had policies focusing on exploiting sand areas, investing in infrastructure and encouraging and mobilizing people to go to sand areas to renovate and reclaim land to develop production and livestock.
-Up to now, there have been dozens of households going to sand areas to cultivate crops, with a fairly stable income.
+To help people develop the economy and improve their lives, the locality has long had policies focusing on exploiting sand areas, investing in infrastructure and encouraging and mobilizing people to go to the sand areas to renovate and reclaim land to develop production and livestock.
+Up to now, there have been dozens of households going to the sand areas to cultivate crops, with a fairly stable income.

 “Production in the sand has helped people have a stable source of income in addition to farming and other side jobs.
-With the support of programs and projects, people are now focusing on natural farming and organic production to improve the quality and value of agricultural products to reach further in the market and increase income,” Mr. Dinh said.
+With the support of programs and projects, people are now focusing on natural farming and organic production to improve the quality and value of agricultural products to reach further in the market and increase income,” Mr. Dinh expressed.

 In addition to Hai Duong and Hai Binh, now having the opportunity to travel through the once-raging sandy lands such as Hai An, Hai Khe, Hai Dinh... many people cannot help but admire when witnessing many farming models that have brought about stable economic efficiency.
 Like cactus flowers on the sand, many sandy areas in Hai Lang district have now truly become "green oases" full of vitality and are a source of income and a sustainable livelihood for local people.